How to Diagnose and Fix a Hacked Website: A Complete Guide for 2024

 How Do Hackers Get Into a Website?

 In most cases, hackers gain access to websites through social engineering (persuading users to perform certain actions), brute-force attacks (cracking users’ passwords), and software vulnerabilities (code injection and malware).
+For more details, check out our article on how websites are hacked.

 Can a Hacker Be Traced?